-To help you make an informed decision, create a list of your top five bikes and do some research.
+To help you make an informed decision, with your budget and riding goals in mind, create a list of your top five bikes and do some research.

-Look for relevant information that is going to be important to you in the years to come, not just which color is in vogue at the moment.
+Look for relevant information that is going to be important to you in the years to come, not just which colour is in vogue at the moment.
 Weight, comfort and safety are all key considerations.
-Has the bike had any issues or been recalled?
 What kind of rider is the bike suited to?
-As mentioned previously, although you may have your eyes set on a 4.6kg lightweight climber, if there are no hills around and 95% of your riding is done on flat roads, than perhaps an aero or endurance orientated bike is more suited to you.
+As mentioned previously, although you may have your eyes set on a 4.6kg lightweight climber if there are no hills around and 95% of your riding is done on flat roads, then perhaps an aero or endurance oriented bike is more suited to you.

 If you are looking for a performance bike, ask if it is raced professionally.
 If it's not, why not?
 That's not to say for a bike to be good it needs to feature in the WorldTour, but if it's good enough for the professionals, it's highly likely to be good enough for the rest of us.

 Look for reviews from other sources too.
 Magazines, websites, blogs all provide valuable information, normally in much more detail than an online video.
 And while you're online, look at forums or reviews for information, and be sure to check the comments section at the bottom.

 Only by taking a bike for a ride will you get a feel for its characteristics, size, geometry and intricacies.

 When taking a bike for a test ride, try to simulate the type of riding you plan to do.
 I.e. If you favour the hills, take it for a ride up and down the nearest climb.
 If flat, fast tracks are more your thing, try to get it up to speed and see how it handles sprinting.
 If it's a commuter, make sure it feels robust and can accommodate your storage needs.

 And don't be dazzled by a new shiny bike.
 Look at it constructively and make an informed decision as to whether or not it meets your needs.
 If you have doubts at the time of purchase, they will only compound over time.